 5.4.
-Preliminary quarterly ITA statistics are released in March, June, September, and December approximately 80 days after the end of the reference quarter.
-These statistics are revised the following quarter to incorporate new source data.
-Quarterly not seasonally adjusted statistics are open for revision for at least the prior 3 years in annual updates released in June, and seasonal adjustments are open for at least 5 years.
+Preliminary quarterly ITA statistics-termed "first estimates" in chart 5a-are released in March, June, September, and December approximately 80 days after the end of the reference quarter.
+These statistics are revised the following quarter to incorporate new source data; in chart 5a, these are termed "second estimates" (for Q1, Q2, and Q3 statistics released, respectively, in September, December, and March) or "third estimates" (for Q4 statistics released the following June).
+Quarterly not seasonally adjusted statistics are open for revision for at least the prior 3 years in annual updates released in June, and seasonal adjustments are open for at least 5 years; these statistics are represented as third or higher estimates in the chart.
 Preliminary annual statistics are released in March along with statistics for the fourth quarter of the previous year; the March statistics incorporate revisions for the seasonally adjusted statistics of each quarter of the previous year to ensure that the total of seasonally adjusted quarters equals the annual totals.
 These annual statistics are open for revision in subsequent annual updates.